2016 – Just stop. For the love of God, just stop!

 This is something we must strive for in our own lives.
 Let the works, deeds, talents and just our mere presence strike a chord inside the hearts of others.
 As long as our memory lives on, so do we.

-And so to all the people we’ve lost in this past year -- whether a celebrity icon, or a special loved one… and for all of those out there looking for one shred of hope to keep hanging onto… this playlist is for you.
+And so to all the people we’ve lost in 2016 – whether a celebrity icon or a special loved one… and for all of those out there looking for one shred of hope to keep hanging onto… this playlist is for you.

 And it’s hard to love, there’s so much to hate